JakeBogie/builder-gcp/README.md

 ```

 ### Modify the Terraform variables file
-(Modify pcf.tfvars in the root of the project directory.
-Replace any ALL CAPS variables with ones that suit your environment)
+Modify pcf.tfvars in the root of the project directory.
+Replace any ALL CAPS variables with ones that suit your environment.
 ```
 env_name = "PCF"
 project	= "GCP-PROJECT"